ahmed7am1d/ContractManagmentSystem/README.md

  - Search for clients by client name.
 Filtering clients by [Age, Name, Surname]
  - Search for advisors by advisor name.
 Filtering clients by [Age, Name, Surname]
  - [Future feature] Admin can (add, delete, create) (Contracts, Advisors, Clients)
+ - Export (Contracts, Advisors, Clients) as Excel Sheet or CSV